emmyemi/esorp-profiles/README.md

 You&rsquo;re allowed to have as many pages and subpages as you want, with as much or as little media as you want, as many custom scripts and stylesheets as you want&hellip; Basically, you can do just about anything.
 Go wild and let your creativity flow.
 I only ask that you follow a few basic guidelines:

 * Keep pages mostly related to ESO and ESO roleplay.
-If you want a site for your own personal, non-roleplay reasons, you can learn how to set one up using GitHub Pages [here](https://pages.github.com/).
+If you want a site for your own personal, non-roleplay reasons, there are any number of avenues you could take to set one up&mdash;including [GitHub Pages](https://pages.github.com/).
 * You must possess **all** necessary rights to any content (code, media, writing, etc.) you submit.
 * All artwork, even if signed and/or watermarked, must be provided with accurate, visible credit given to the artist.
 (Unless you *are* the artist.
 Then you can do what you want.)
 * Any and all NSFW content must come with a clear and visible warning.
 If you aren&rsquo;t quite sure how to do this, I&rsquo;ve [provided a script to generate one on a page-by-page basis](https://github.com/emmyemi/emmyemi.github.io/blob/master/nsfw.js).
 If you don&rsquo;t include one, I&rsquo;ll take the liberty of injecting mine for you.
 This policy extends to external links.